0n3m4ns4rmy/pwn-ubuntu-16.04/README.md

 # pwn-ubuntu-16.04
-This ubuntu docker image has a bunch of usefull tools for pwn installed like gdb, gdb-peda, pwn-gdb, pwntools and much more
+This ubuntu docker image has a bunch of usefull tools for pwn installed like gdb, gdb-peda, pwn-gdb, pwntools and much more.